gentimouton/smofac/README.md

 phase 2
 - UI menus, configs (frame rate, sound, controls)
+- sound effects and music
-- different combos
+- 6 recipes
-- fruits decay over time (rotten fruits bring less points)
-- conditional paths (e.g. blues go right, others go left)
-- multiple traps (store multiple rats, teleport rats)
+- multiple types of traps (store multiple fruits, teleport fruits to another trap's cell)
 - 2-player: shared screen, one player controls traps inside the loop, the other controls traps outside the loop (so when there's a fork in the path, only one player can handle a branch but not the other)
+- power-up: slow down the conveyor

+phase 3
+- fruits decay over time (rotten fruits bring less points)?
+- more power-ups: turn all of the fruits in an area into strawbs, or the blender accepts the next 5 fruits whatever they are, or the rotten fruits are cleaned from the conveyor
+- conditional paths (e.g. blues go right, others go left)?
+- bigger fruits bring more points?
+(Cf rats with a small 'plus' bag)
+- polishing at the level of popcap
+- embedded tutorial (hardcode an easy order at which the fruit spawns?)
+- story?
+Young kid wants to become rich making the best smoothies in the world.
+S/he starts making smoothies in the garage, then buys small factory, then large factory.
+- pacing within and between levels
+- playtests